hbowie/SoftDevBigIdeas-23/content/Stay Focused on the Creation of Working Software for Real People.md

 The point here is that well-intentioned improvement efforts, whether initiated by management or by consultants, can all too easily prove a distraction to the actual production of working software to be used by real people, often to the detriment of everyone involved.

 In particular, you would do well to avoid any sort of zealotry concerning any particular model being peddled by management consultants: while most such models can be useful, all are imperfect representations of reality, and most tend to take on a life of their own after a certain period of time.
-For more on this topic, see the Pagan Tuna post, &ldquo;[[Model Mania]].&rdquo;
+For more on this topic, see the Pagan Tuna post, &#8220;[[Model Mania]].&#8221;

 It would be wise to pay heed to the advice on this subject from <cite>[[Steve Jobs: The Lost Interview]]</cite>: